 Listen to Executive Director Nikki Preece and Clinical Director Kevin Randall discuss Fulshear's Adult Attachment Model

-A couple of years ago during a group therapy session Kevin Randall, Fulshear’s Clinical Director, asked a group of our new clients how many years of therapy they had prior to coming to Fulshear.
-Within the six new clients in that room, they had a combined total of 64 years of therapy prior to coming to Fulshear.
+Jade’s experience is not unique.
+Recently, during a group therapy session, we asked a group of our new clients how many years of therapy they had prior to coming to Fulshear.
+Between the six new clients in that room, they had a combined total of 64 years of therapy prior to coming to Fulshear.
 When asked what they knew about themselves prior to coming to Fulshear one of the clients said, “nothing good.”

 What is Adult Attachment?